Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 These principles are not merely cultural concepts but practical economic models that have sustained Pacific communities for centuries across vast oceanic distances and diverse island ecosystems.

-### 4.2 Multi-Network Approach
+### 4.2 Bitcoin-Secured Infrastructure Approach

-Our implementation of this philosophical foundation takes form in our multi-network blockchain strategy, leveraging the complementary strengths of three networks:
+Our implementation of this philosophical foundation takes form in our Bitcoin-secured infrastructure strategy, leveraging the complementary strengths of Bitcoin-secured networks:

-**Linea Network:**
+**Stacks Network:**
+- Smart contracts secured by Bitcoin's proof-of-work consensus
-- zkEVM technology for low transaction costs and high throughput
+- Clarity programming language for predictable and secure execution
-- Enhanced security through zero-knowledge proofs
+- Enhanced security with built-in safety features and formal verification
-- Ideal for high-frequency marketplace transactions and microtransactions
+- STX token for platform operations, staking, and governance
-- Supports inclusive participation regardless of economic means

-**RootStock (RSK) Network:**
-- Bitcoin-backed security and stability
-- Smart contract functionality on the most established blockchain
+- Transparent, auditable smart contract execution without hidden states
+- Direct integration with Bitcoin network for ultimate security
+- Support for complex decentralized applications on Bitcoin
+- Microblocks for faster transaction confirmation
-- Long-term value preservation aligned with intergenerational stewardship
+- Long-term value preservation aligned with Bitcoin's monetary policy
 - Integration with existing Bitcoin infrastructure in the Pacific region

-**Arbitrum Network:**
-- Optimistic rollups for enhanced scalability
-- Rich ecosystem of existing DeFi protocols and applications
-- Lower gas costs while maintaining security through EVM Compatible architecture
-- Provides flexibility for complex smart contract functionality

-This blockchain interoperability approach embodies the Pacific principle of adaptation and resilience, creating multiple pathways for cross-chain participation and engagement while maintaining a cohesive ecosystem.
+This Bitcoin-secured infrastructure approach embodies the Pacific principle of adaptation and resilience, creating multiple pathways for Bitcoin-secured participation and engagement while maintaining a cohesive ecosystem.

 ## 5. MEMBERSHIP SYSTEM

-### 4.1 Tiered Structure
+### 5.1 Tiered Structure

 The platform employs a 3-tier system that rewards participation and contribution: